-A site visit was completed on the 25th of May 2020 comprising of a site walkover and hydrocensus.
-Most of the borehole identified during the initial assessment in 2014 were revisited along with new sites.
+A site visit was completed on 25 May 2020 comprising of a site walkover and hydrocensus.
 During the site visit there was no evidence of springs or seepage whatsoever.
 No new groundwater users have been identified within a 2-kilometre radius of the site.
-Details pertaining sites identified during the hydrocensus are summarised in Table 4 and shown spatially in Figure 3
+Details pertaining sites identified during the hydrocensus are summarised in Table 18 and shown spatially in Figure 55.